Navid-Derakhshandeh/Attend/README.md

 ![Screenshot (367)](https://github.com/Navid-Derakhshandeh/Attend/assets/111235264/f26fcb9c-d769-457d-8c8c-6d7b5093e20a)

 Sqlite Database Added.
-You can Run this Software very Simple, Only You must Move Attend V 1.0.03 Folder to Desktop Then Run it. this version improve for Portable usages.(note: Only Human Resources Segment Imroved Not all of the Segments)
+You can Run this Software very Simple, Only You must Move Attend V 1.0.03 Folder to Desktop Then Run it. this version improved for Portable usages.(Note: Only Human Resources Segment Imroved Not all of the Segments)
 ![Screenshot (474)](https://github.com/Navid-Derakhshandeh/Attend/assets/111235264/7c6ce39c-5399-4265-af53-423b8e740bab)